 According to a report by Statista, in 2019, the global outsourcing market value reached a new record of 92.5 billion USD and is expected to increase even further in the coming years.
 With numerous successful outsourcing examples, this service is definitely here to stay.
 So, why has outsourcing become so popular among high-profile businesses?

-As the name suggests, “Outsourcing” means employing external resources for business functions replacing the need for the conventional in-house support, ranging from assets, processes to even people.
+As the name suggests, “Outsourcing” means employing external resources for business functions, replacing the need for conventional in-house support, ranging from assets and processes to even people.
 There are two main types of Outsourcing, Business Process Outsourcing (also known as BPO) and IT Outsourcing (or ITO).
 The latter, where outsourcing is most mature and developed, is reported to occupy at least 60% of the total outsourced work worldwide.

 Successful Outsourcing Examples

 But is outsourcing really worth all the hassle and investments?
 Today, CMC Global has hand-picked for you 6 success stories from big-name companies in different fields of business to prove that the answer is yes!
 What’s more, you can learn from the giants to become one of the best yourself.